harleyjwilson/dotfiles/README.md

 ### 1. Prepare OS

 - Update OS X.
-- Download and install the latest version of Xcode from the Mac App Store.
+- Download and install the latest version of Xcode from the Mac App Store. **Open Xcode and agree to to the terms of use.**
-- Download dotfiles repo to home directory https://github.com/harleyjwilson/dotfiles
+- Download [dotfiles repo](https://github.com/harleyjwilson/dotfiles) to home directory.

 ### 2. Install Initial CLI

-- Open Terminal and trigger Xcode Command Line Tools installation: `xcode-select --install` **Be sure to open Xcode and agree to the terms of use.**
-- Install Homebrew `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 - Install OhMyZSH `sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`
-- Run `brew upgrade`
+- Install Homebrew `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`.
+This will install Xcode Command Line Tools, normally done by `xcode-select --install`, as a part of its normal setup process.

 ### 3. Set Up SSH Key for GitHub